roth-hex-lab/roth-hex-lab.github.io/content/authors/victor/_index.md

     url: ''

 # Short bio (displayed in user profile at end of posts)
-bio: Interests: Surgery robotics, exoskeletons and inclusion of AI into human-robot-interaction.
+bio: My interests include surgery robotics, exoskeletons and inclusion of AI into human-robot-interaction.

 interests:
   - Robotics